codeequity/codeEquity/docs/raw-ceManual.md

 CE Server keeps `ghLinks` and `ghLocs` up to date with every operation on projects and columns in GitHub, and regenerates the state from scratch should the server be restarted.
-Together, this state information is responsible for significant speedups for user operations on GitHub.
+Together, this state information is responsible for significant speedups when responding to user operations on GitHub.

 ## Authorizations